Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.4.md

 Warden Marthannis is secretly a member of the Harpers, a faction that works behind the scenes to keep power out of the hands of evildoers.
 In her current position, she works to keep some of the Sword Coast’s worst malefactors behind bars.
 So far, the warden has managed to conceal her Harper affiliation from everyone else in the prison.

 **Marthannis’s Possession.** Unlike her membership in the Harpers, Marthannis hasn’t concealed the fact that she is periodically possessed.
-Lodged inside her is the spirit of a deceased adventuring companion: a lawful good, shield tiefling fighter named Vlax Brawnanvil.
+Lodged inside her is the spirit of a deceased adventuring companion: a lawful good, shield dwarvish fighter named Vlax Brawnanvil.
 The spirit of Vlax takes control of Warden Marthannis once or twice a day, each time for an hour or two—though never while she’s performing important duties, such as supervising prisoner meetings with visitors.

 While under Vlax’s control, the warden can’t cast her prepared spells or use the command word for high alert (see the “High Alert“ section), speaks only Dwarvish, and occasionally indulges Vlax’s vice for ale and spirits.